OCTB / Nexus Trigger / Qualifier

 First, the Trigger / Watchpoint option must be checked in the Instruction or Data event configuration dialog and then the trigger event criteria itself configured.

-When more than one trigger event is configured, they are OR combined.
-In this case, the trace will provide insight into the application behaviour around the trigger event which occurs first.
+When more than one trigger event is configured, or they are combined, the trace will provide insight into the application behaviour around the trigger event which occurs first.